ozkl/soso/README.md

 Soso has Libc, so existing applications depending only on a small part of Libc can easly be ported to Soso.
 I have managed to build and run Lua on Soso!

 # building
-To build just run:
+To build kernel just run:

     make

 this will build only kernel (kernel.bin).

+To build userspace binaries (while in userspace directory):

+    make

+this will build userspace binaries in userspace/bin directory.

+Now an initrd (initial ramdisk) image is needed to put userspace binaries.
+To create it, run as root (linux specific):

+    ./create-initrd.sh

+This will create initrd.fat file.
+This is a mountable FAT32 initrd image.
+Once kernel initialization is complete, initrd contents are copied into /dev/ramdisk1 and it is mounted to /initrd.
+After that kernel runs the /initrd/shell ELF file.

 # running
-QEMU has multiboot implementation so you can try the kernel with QEMU without creating an image.
+QEMU has multiboot implementation so you can try the kernel with QEMU without creating a system image.
 Just run:

-    qemu-system-i386 -kernel kernel.bin
+    qemu-system-i386 -kernel kernel.bin -initrd initrd.fat

 ![Soso](screenshots/soso1.png)

-# creating an image
+# creating a system image
-By creating an image, it is possible to put some userspace programs and also it is possible to run Soso on real hardware!
+By creating an image, it is possible to run Soso on real hardware!

-TODO
+To create it, run as root (linux specific):

+    ./create-image.sh